 - Estrone (E1) is directly converted from androstenedione (from the adrenal gland) or indirectly from other androgens.
 E1 can also be produced by the ovaries and placenta, testicles, and adipose (fat) tissues.
 E2 and E1 can be converted into each other as needed.
 E1 is the primary estrogen in men and in post-menopausal women.

-- Estradiol (E2) is primarily produced in the ovaries in pre-menopausal women and in the testicles in men.
+- Estradiol (E2) is primarily produced in the ovaries under stimulation of FSH and LH in pre-menopausal women and in the testicles in men.
 E2 is converted from E1 in post-menopausal women.
 It is the most potent estrogen and the one that is present in the highest concentration in non-pregnant, pre-menopausal women.
-E2 levels vary depending on a woman's age and reproductive status.
+E2 levels vary depending on a woman’s age and reproductive status.
 They are a good marker of ovarian function.

 - Estriol (E3) is produced by the placenta, with concentrations rising throughout a woman’s pregnancy.
 Increasing levels are an indication of the health of the pregnancy and developing baby.
 Estriol is part of the second trimester maternal serum screen, a test performed to evaluate fetal risk due to certain chromosomal abnormalities.
 Very low levels of E3 are present in non-pregnant women or men.

 Estrogen in Girls and Women